petrovskidavid/product-system-project/README.md

 1. Ensure that you are in the `./` path of the project
 2. In your terminal type `npm start`

-This will start both the client and server in one terminal window and you will be able to view the application under: **localhost:3000**
+This will start both the client and server in one terminal window and you will be able to view the application at: **localhost:3000**